IsmailSalehCode/IsmailSalehCode/README.md

 Developer of https://blueskyinvest.xyz/ and https://de-dental.com/

-Currently enrolled in CSE @ Technical-University of Sofia
+Currently enrolled in CSE bachelor's program @ Technical-University of Sofia

 How to reach me : centriu78@gmail.com